amin-chokzadegan/amin-chokzadegan/README.md

 # Hi there 👋 I'm Amin Chokzadegan
-## Machine Learning Engineer | Industrial Engineer
+## Data Analysis & Machine Learning
-I apply AI to real-world industrial and operational problems — because good process thinking and good data thinking come from the same place.
+Self-taught in Python and Machine Learning since 2025, with a background in Industrial Engineering.
+Available for freelance and remote data/ML projects.

 ---
 ## 🔬 Featured Projects
-### Predictive Modeling — Binary Classification
+### Binary Classification with Logistic Regression
 > Logistic Regression model on a public dataset
 > **Accuracy: 91.7% | AUC: 0.953**
 > Key finding: Identified and analyzed the strongest predictive feature
 > [View Project →](https://github.com/amin-chokzadegan/heart-disease-prediction)

-### Predictive Modeling — Imbalanced Classification
+### Imbalanced Classification with XGBoost + SMOTE
 > XGBoost model with SMOTE on a public dataset (severe class imbalance)
 > **AUC: 0.637 | Recall: 84%**
 > Key finding: Threshold tuned to prioritize recall over raw accuracy